What the heck is a Crosby Report?

 Who’s dumb enough to do all this work for nothing?

-My name is Peter Crosby, and I’m a freelance advertising Creative Director and Senior Copywriter who travels the world fairly extensively because my wife drags me I love to travel.
+My name is Peter Crosby, and I’m an advertising Creative Director and Senior Copywriter who travels the world fairly extensively because my wife drags me I love to travel.
 I own a pretty decent DSLR camera and know how to use exposure bracketing.
 To learn more about me and my travels, you can join my Facebook page, or follow me on Twitter.

 Do you only have hours to live?
 Read these first.